 Should I renew my postdoctoral registration with the Postdoctoral Office while awaiting receipt of my renewed work permit?

 Yes.
 You can continue to train as a postdoctoral fellow and continue to hold an active postdoctoral registration status on Minerva while you are awaiting receipt of your new work permit.
 If the delay in receiving your new work permit is attributable to Citizenship Immigration Canada (CIC - Case Processing Centre in Vegreville), you are presumed as having Implied Status.
 You will remain under the same conditions of your expired work permit, as long as you have applied for a new work permit before the original work permit expired and have remained in Canada.
-Please refer to page 37 of the CIC Foreign Worker Manual.
+Please refer to the CIC page on implied status.

 The Posdoctoral Office will process your registration on Minerva based on a copy of your CIC receipt.
 You will be registered for the upcoming term while you await receipt of your new work permit.
 Upon submitting a copy of your work permit to the Postdoctoral Office, your active postdoctoral registration status will be extended to the end date of your current letter of agreement or the end date of the current academic period.

 Am I eligible to obtain a post-graduation work permit?

 The eligibility requirements for a post-graduate work permit are available on the CIC website.
 You must have a valid study permit when you apply for the post-graduation work permit.
 To determine your eligibility for a post-graduation work permit, please use the CIC self-assessment tool.